 - Urinary bladder

-We also use endoscopes to remove foreign bodies from the esophagus and stomach.
+We also use endoscopes for foreign body retrieval/removal from the esophagus, stomach, and upper airways in many situations.
+If the endoscope cannot remove the foreign body, the surgeon views endoscopic images for additional information.
 We can also perform radial balloon bougienage, particularly for esophageal strictures.
 Please feel free to contact us if you’d like to learn more about our pet endoscopy services.